 On CBS Morning there was a piece titled Punish or Pamper.
-The piece was about how to maximize productivity in the workplace.
+The news story was about how to maximize productivity in the workplace.
 Why is this an either/or issue?
-Is managing a team really just about punish or pamper?
+Is managing a team just about punish or pamper?
 I don’t think so…

 So, how does a manager become an effective leader?

 Stop treating those that report to you as children; treat them as adults.
 Adults can make decisions and self-direct their efforts.
-Adults are held responsible for their decisions, good or bad, and for their actions, good or bad.
+Adults are held responsible for their choices, good or bad, and their actions, good or bad.
 Adults don’t purposely make mistakes and get away with them.
-Adults do make mistakes due to bad judgement or bad information.
-A leader always assumes positive intention by staff and uses mistakes as an opportunity to teach and coach.
+Adults do make mistakes due to bad judgment or wrong information.
+A leader always assumes positive intention by staff and uses errors as an opportunity to teach and coach.

 In organizations I have led, I have an 80/20 rule.
-An employee can make mistakes up to 20% of he time.
-The covenant I create with each employee is to always exhibit trust and integrity in their work.
+An employee can make mistakes up to 20% of the time.
+The covenant I create with each employee is, always exhibit trust and integrity in your work.
 We are all humans and not one of us is perfect.
 Let’s agree we will sooner or later goof up.
 I promise to the team when I make a mistake I will own up to it, mea culpa and take the heat.
-Likewise each team member agrees to own up to their mistakes immediately and accepts responsibility.
-As leaders we know, if a mistake is made, the imperative should be to immediately take corrective action to mitigate the damage.
-If we do not create this covenant of trust and integrity with our staff, the ensuing denials, finger-pointing and coverups do immense harm to organizational unity and performance and do nothing to control the damage caused by one innocent mistake.
-In fact this culture of blame placing versus blame taking magnifies the damage.
+Likewise, each team member agrees to own up to their mistakes immediately and accepts responsibility.
+As leaders we know, if a mistake is made, the imperative is to take corrective action to mitigate the damage.
+If we do not create this covenant of trust and integrity with our staff, the ensuing denials, finger-pointing, and coverups do immense harm to organizational unity and performance and do nothing to control the damage caused by one innocent mistake.
+This culture of blame placing versus blame taking magnifies the loss.

-A leader’s world is not about punish or pamper, it is about teaching, coaching, mentoring and creating a team that trusts and respects each other.
-With this team culture, each team member is empowered to take necessary risks in their job and to be expert in the execution of their work because they know the “boss” and their team mates have their back.
+A leader’s world is not about punishing or pampering, it is about teaching, coaching, mentoring and creating a team that trusts and respects each other.
+With this team culture, each team member is empowered to take necessary risks in their job and to be expert in the execution of their work because they know the “boss” and their teammates have their back.

-Leaders create this culture of high performance by leading with our own mea culpas, by trusting the intentions of their staff, by using real-time teaching and coaching to correct incidents of poor judgement or bad information mistakes.
+Leaders create this culture of high performance by leading with a mea culpa, by trusting the intentions of their staff, by using real-time teaching and coaching to correct incidents of poor judgment or lousy information mistakes.
 Once it is identified that an employee does not take to the teaching and coaching but continues to make the same mistakes, help them redirect their careers elsewhere.
 Life is too short to waste on people that fail to learn and improve.